-Do you want to protect your skin from sun damage without all the nasty chemicals and the high price?
+Do you want to protect your skin from sun damage?
+Why not make your own non-toxic sunscreen?
+That’s right!
+No nasty chemicals and no high price!
 It’s budget-friendly and simple to make your own sunscreen.
-All you need zinc oxide and a few other non-toxic ingredients that you probably already have on hand.
+All you need is zinc oxide and a few other non-toxic ingredients that you probably already have on hand.

-The simple recipe I’ve used for years is this:
+Here is the simple recipe I’ve used for years:

 - 2 parts coconut oil